Dexash/aro-terra-gitactions/README.md

 6. After reviewing PR by the team and merging to the main branch, Terraform apply will execute.
 7. Terraform will deploy Red Hat OpenShift to Azure

-## Workflow

-For maintaining code quality, preventing accidental changes, enforcing policies, collaborating more effectively and as a best practice, it’s recommended that developers not push directly to the main branch.

-By using protected branches, teams can ensure that critical branches are properly managed and maintained, which can lead to a more stable and reliable codebase over time.

-The infrastructure team should create a new branch from main and apply changes to it, then push to feature/development branch.
-Pushing to branch will trigger Terraform-UnitTests.

-After running Terraform-UnitTests successfully, the infrastructure team can create a pull request which will trigger Terraform-Push.

-We will use two workflows:

-- **Terraform-UnitTests.yml** : The purpose of this workflow is to run unit tests on push into any branch.
-As part of this workflow’s Terraform validation, the format and security scans will be checked.

-- **Terraform-Push.yml** : This workflow has two phases, one for push and one for merge.
-Based on each push from feature/development branches to the main branch, this workflow will trigger and run the `terraform plan` command.
-After a successful push, when a merge request is submitted this workflow will trigger the `terraform apply` command.

 ## Prerequisites: